 Methane and carbon dioxide emissions will be measured using the GreenFeed system (C-Lock Inc., Rapid City, South Dakota; see Facilities and Equipment) throughout the 2-week covariate and 12-week data and sample collection periods.
 The GreenFeed operates by releasing a bait feed up to 5 times per feeding event with a minimum of 45 s apart triggered by a radio frequency ear tag and the cow’s head located inside the feed manger resulting in accurate breath sampling and near real-time analysis of methane and carbon dioxide emissions using built-in non-dispersive infrared gas sensors.
 Gas sampling will be conducted according to the voluntary visits of the cows to the GreenFeed unit, usually 4 to 5 times/day.

-Samples of rumen fluid (~250 mL) will be collected once at weeks 4, 8, and 12 from a subset of 15 cows (n = 5/treatment) via stomach tubing approximately 3 h after the morning feeding.
+Samples of rumen fluid (~250 mL) will be collected once at weeks 4, 7, and 10 from all cows via stomach tubing approximately 4 h after the morning feeding.
 During sample collection, cows will be restrained using a squeeze chute to minimize movement.
 After collection, samples will be squeezed through 4 layers of cheesecloth with pH immediately measured using a portable pH meter.
 A 10-mL aliquot of rumen fluid will be mixed with 10 mL of 50% formalin and stored in centrifuge tubes at room temperature for later enumeration of total protozoa.
 A second 10-mL aliquot of strained rumen fluid will be added to 0.2 mL of 50% sulfuric acid and stored at -20°C for later analysis of ammonia-N (Resende et al., 2015).
 A third 10-mL aliquot of strained rumen fluid will be processed as done for ammonia-N and stored at -20°C until volatile fatty acids (acetate, propionate, butyrate) analysis by gas liquid chromatography (Resende et al., 2015).
 The concentration of volatile fatty acids and ammonia-N will be used for characterizing the fermentation profile in response to feeding baleage with different legume-grass botanical composition.